Handbook of the Graduate Program in

 A.3.
 Seminars and Research Forum

 The student will present three seminars during their graduate study.
 One seminar is the student’s dissertation proposal.
 This seminar should be given by the end of the first semester of the third year in graduate school.
 A second seminar is on a subject unrelated to the student’s research.
 The topic is selected by the student, with the approval of his/her advisor and the seminar coordinator.
 Students may choose to present from the topic of their written qualifying exam (see section C.1.).
 This seminar should be given during the spring semester of the third or fourth year.
 A list of guidelines in preparing this seminar should be obtained from the seminar coordinator once the topic is selected.
 The third seminar is the student’s dissertation defense.
-For each seminar, the student will register for 1 credit in BIOC 796.
+For each seminar, the student will register for one credit in BIOC 796.

 Students will also be asked to give an informal works-in-progress presentation in the Department of Biochemistry Research Forum.
 This forum is designed to keep members of the department abreast of new research findings, provide an opportunity for students to discuss and trouble shoot experimental problems, and to permit students to develop skills in presenting and defending their research results.
 This forum is not meant to be an opportunity to give formal seminar.
 A schedule for the forum is developed at the beginning of each semester and the advisor selects which lab personnel will give a presentation.
 In addition to the BIOC 796 seminars and the departmental research forum, students may have the opportunity to speak at retreats, research forums in other departments, the Van Liere Student Research Convocation, and national meetings.
 Any opportunity to practice oral communication skills is strongly encouraged by the Biochemistry and Molecular Biology Graduate Program.